Lawmakers blast government handling of Ebola on American soil

 "We won't be able to check them for fever when they leave.
 We won't be able to check them for fever when they arrive.
 We won't be able ... to take a detailed history to see if they were exposed."

-The virus can also cause bleeding, vomiting and diarrhoea, and spreads through contact with bodily fluids.
+The virus can also cause bleeding, vomiting and diarrhea, and spreads through contact with bodily fluids.
 It is not airborne.

 Fears of infection from Vinson's Monday flight from Cleveland, Ohio, to Dallas, a day before she was diagnosed with Ebola, led to school closings in Ohio and Texas and caused airline stock prices to fall on Wall Street.